mstksg/inCode/copy/entries/shake.md

         cmd "pandoc" [ srcName, "-o", f, "-c", "css/report.css", "-S" ]
 ~~~

+Note however that you can get the same thing by just using wildcards (with
+`takeFileName`).
+But this is just an example, feel free to let your
+imagination roam!

 ### Looking Forward

 We've seen how *Shake* is good at setting up systems for managing and